AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Integrate workers via AEM Processing Profiles

 Once deployed to Adobe I/O Runtime, Asset Compute workers can be registered in AEM as a Cloud Service via [Assets Processing Profiles](../../assets/configuring/processing-profiles.md).
-Processing Profiles are, in turn, applied to Assets folders applying to the assets therein.
+Processing Profiles are, in turn, applied to asset folders applying to the assets therein.

 + [Integrate with AEM Processing Profiles](./deploy/processing-profiles.md)

+## Advanced

+These abridged tutorials tackle more advanced use cases building upon foundational learnings established in the prior chapters.

++ [Develop a Asset Compute metadata worker](./advanced/metadata.md) that can write metadata back to the

-## Tutorial codebase on Github
+## Codebase on Github

-The tutorial codebase is available on Github at:
+The tutorial's codebase is available on Github at:

 + [adobe/aem-guides-wknd-asset-compute](https://github.com/adobe/aem-guides-wknd-asset-compute) @ master branch